MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_py.txt

 Developing Clustergrammer-PY
 =============================
-Clustergrammer-PY's source code can be found in the `clustergrammer-py`_ Github repo.
+Clustergrammer-PY's source code can be found in the `clustergrammer-py`_ GitHub repo.
 The Clustergrammer-PY library is utilized by the :ref:`clustergrammer_web` and the :ref:`clustergrammer_widget`.

 .. _`GitHub repo`: http://github.com/MaayanLab/clustergrammer-py
 .. _`package index`: https://pypi.python.org/pypi?:action=display&name=clustergrammer